heckerpowered/Jvav-Project/README.md

 # What is Jvav
-Jvav is a programming language first proposed by Dr. Haoyang Zhang and implemented by Mr. Rick Astley.
+Jvav is a programming language first proposed by Dr. Haoyang Zhang and implemented by Mr. Rick Astley (aka.
+[Heckerpowered](https://github.com/heckerpowered)).